phphd/exceptional-matcher/README.md

 #### Origin Source Condition

-Besides filtering by exception class, it's possible to filter by the origin class name and method name whence the exception was raised from.
+Besides filtering by exception class, \
+it's possible to filter by the origin class and method name \
+whence the exception raised from.

 ```php
 use PhPhD\ExceptionalValidation;